ernst-bablick/nighthawk/README.md

 ## Summary

+[//]: # "@todo Move text sections than can be used for multiple parts of documentation"

+[//]: # "@todo Remove following sentence with the first release of Nighthawk"

 WORK IN PROGRESS.
 FIRST VERSION IS STILL NOT FINALIZED.

 NightHawk is a NeoVim plugin that lets the editor track how much time is spend